Detrimental non-Markovian errors for surface code memory: Background

 \Cref{fig:singleround} illustrates circuit-level noise for a single surface code round on a four qubit subset of two data qubits and two syndrome qubits.
 Each physical gate is followed by an error channel.
 Errors are divided into three classes \cite{fowler_towards_2012}: idling or memory errors on data qubits, or Class 0 errors, state preparation or measurement errors (can be quantum or classical) on syndrome qubits, or Class 1 errors, and two-qubit entangling gate errors on data and syndrome qubit pairs, or Class 2 errors. \Cref{fig:singleround} shows three different error channels: the single-qubit bit-flip channel $\mathcal{E}^1_X$, the single-qubit depolarizing channel $\mathcal{E}^1_D$, and the two-qubit depolarizing channel $\mathcal{E}^2_D$, defined as

-In standard circuit-level noise, $p$, termed the characteristic physical error rate, is identical for each channel.
+In standard circuit-level noise $p$ is identical for each channel.
 Note that in some variations of standard circuit-level noise, Class 0 errors are concatenated to a single identity gate followed by a depolarizing error channel at the beginning of the round, which will be the convention adopted in this paper.